Thank you so much for such a fun evening! We had so much fun! Jason told me that his cheeks hurt from smiling so much 😂

 What inspired you to start dancing?

-What classes and activities have you participated in at Revolution Ballroom?
+What classes and events have you joined?

 So far we have done the beginner (introduction) , level two (smooth operator), level three (stepping out), and Argentine Tango, all of which covered a wide variety of dances.
 Although I have my favorites I will admit they are all fun.
 The monthly social dance parties are generally themed so dressing the part is always fun.

 What do you enjoy about dancing at Revolution Ballroom?